-Reverse Inclusion/Specialized (Programming)
+Programs: Reverse Inclusion/Specialized

 The Reverse Inclusion Programming is designed from the developmental differentiation perspective and facilitated by instructors trained in adapted physical education/adapted physical activity.
 The instructors are prepared to differentiate instruction to meet the needs of any child/individual who signs up for various physical activity programs we offer.
-Most inclusion programs are designed as programs for the “typically developing population” and the instructors attempt to modify for the children with disabilities who decide to join the program.
-Our programs are designed to meet the needs of children with disabilities as well as any typically developing peers who are invited or decide to participate in the program.
+Most inclusion programs are designed as programs for the “typically developing population” and the instructors attempt to modify for the individuals with disabilities who decide to join the program.
+Our programs are designed to meet the needs of individuals with disabilities as well as any typically developing peers who are invited or decide to participate in the program.
 Instructors are trained and prepared to differentiate their instruction to ensure that it challenges and meets the needs of varying levels of learners.

 We offer a wide range of reverse inclusion programs to ensure that we meet the vast array of ages and ability levels of our participants.
 We have three different types of reserve inclusion programs that we offer.
 Our reverse inclusion programs held on James Madison University’s Campus include kidnastics, just dance, fitness, and activity based sensory integration.
 We also offer programs conducted in community settings, but ran by our instructors (Aquatics, Everybody Plays, Everybody Wins – motor skills, and Play Ball).
-Finally we have programs that conducted in community settings and facilitated by community instructors with our support (Self Defense, Golf, and Yoga/Zumba).
+Finally we have programs that conducted in community settings and facilitated by community instructors with our support (Golf).

 Each of our reverse inclusion programs have 2-3 coordinators whose roles are to design and co-facilitate age as well as developmentally appropriate activities to meet the needs and interests of all participants.
 Each participant has a college student who serves as his or her 1:1 mentor.
 The coordinators job is to design and facilitate activities in a large group or station format, while each participant’s mentor provides the one on one modification or support that each participant may need.
-Coordinators also incorporate specific instructional strategies into their programs that the mentors are asked to used with their participants to help them achieve their specific goals or to see continued development.
+Coordinators also incorporate specific instructional strategies into their programs that the mentors are asked to use with their participants to help them achieve their specific goals or to see continued development.

 This program is designed to help build balance, coordination, and confidence on a bike for participants.
 This is a shorter program that lasts only 30 minutes.
 For ages 4-18